Opening of the New Hall, Joseph Nash, 1845

 Signatures in the Inn’s Golden Book

 The ceremony being over the Queen, accompanied by the assembled party, proceeded to the hall.
-This is the scene depicted in Joseph Nash’s painting (which was commissioned by the Inn), where Queen Victoria and Prince Albert are seen leading the procession of dignitaries down the centre of the hall.
+A sense of the scene is depicted in Joseph Nash’s painting (which was commissioned by the Inn), where Queen Victoria and Prince Albert are shown arriving at the Inn and leading the procession of dignitaries down the centre of the hall.
 The painting conveys a sense of the immense scale of the new building which, at 125 ft long by 45 ft wide, was the fourth largest hall in London.

 A full banquet was then provided for the guests, which included turtle, pigeon and sweetbread dishes as part of the first service.